Sirrah91/Asteroid-spectra/README.md

 OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This project is related to **David Korda, Antti Penttilä, Arto Klami and Tomáš Kohout, 2023, A&A, 669, A101** paper about modal and chemical composition of silicate-rich rocks, including meteorites and asteroids.
+This project is related to **David Korda, Antti Penttilä, Arto Klami, and Tomáš Kohout, 2023, A&A, 669, A101** paper about modal and chemical composition of silicate-rich rocks, including meteorites and asteroids.

 Python neural-network code is based on the Keras library and can be spit into 3 parts:
 - NN_data.py reads data from ./Datasets/ and prepare them for training.